zxdos/zxuno/doc/src/README.md

 - Run on the shell commands like these (adjusting paths as needed):

-      asciidoctor-pdf -a pdf-stylesdir=... -a pdf-style=style.yml -o ".../English ZXUno4ALL Manual.pdf" English ZXUNO+ and +UNO Manual.adoc
+      asciidoctor-pdf -a pdf-theme=style.yml -a pdf-themesdir="..." -o ".../English ZXUno4ALL Manual.pdf" English ZXUNO+ and +UNO Manual.adoc

       asciidoctor-epub3 -o ".../English ZXUno4ALL Manual.epub" English ZXUNO+ and +UNO Manual.adoc